 Privacy: Misuse of Personal Information and Confidence

-Your personal information such as your relationship status, your political views, religious beliefs, the state of your finances or your health are all important information which you are entitled to be kept private.
-If someone reveals such information about you defamation laws will not assist if the information is true, however we can assist through pursuing the individual or company under the laws of breach of confidence.
+Your personal information such as your relationship status, your political views, religious beliefs, the state of your finances, or your health are all important information that you are entitled to be kept private.
+If someone reveals such information about you defamation laws will not assist if the information is true, however, we can assist through pursuing the individual or company under the laws of breach of confidence.

 Whilst English Law continues to be slow in recognising a separate legal cause of action called ‘breach of privacy’, by framing your claim in ‘confidence’ we can protect your private and personal information whether through obtaining an injunction to stop it happening, or obtaining damages to compensate you for the violations of your rights.

 Your reputation, or the reputation of your business, may also be subject to the specific threats that the Internet poses and the anonymity it can provide to those who wish to damage you or your business.

 This could, for example, include someone impersonating your company by setting up a website that is very similar to your own website to either make false claims, or divert trade away from you.
 We are well experienced in taking steps to stop on-line impersonation and resolving any disputed website domain names.

 If someone blogs anonymously about you we can take steps to force the Internet Service Provider or the website host to reveal the identity of the individual who is responsible.
 We understand the urgency of these situations and our team of specialists are on standby to instigate the necessary legal action to ensure minimal damage is done to both you and your business.